Word Meanings - JOINHAND - Book Publishers vocabulary database

 To distinguish by a contrast of opposite qualities.
 These are our complex ideas of soul and body, as contradistinguished.
 Locke. - UNJOINT

-To disjoint. - INDISTINGUISHABLE
+To disjoint. - STRAIGHT-JOINT

 Having straight joints.
 Specifically: Applied to a floor the boards of which are so laid that the joints form a continued line transverse to the length of the boards themselves.
-Brandle & C. In the United States, applied to planking or flooring - REWRITE
+Brandle & C. In the United States, applied to planking or flooring - INDISTINGUISHABLE

 To write again.
 Young. - TYPEWRITING